asllop/socarel/README.md

 # SOCAREL

-Rust crate to create, manipulate and traverse trees.
+Rust crate to generate, manipulate and traverse trees.

 ## Name